LizardByte/contribkit/README.md

 ; GitHubContributors provider.
 ; Token requires the `public_repo` and `read:user` scopes.
+; This provider tracks all contributors to a specific repository.
 CONTRIBKIT_GITHUB_CONTRIBUTORS_TOKEN=
 CONTRIBKIT_GITHUB_CONTRIBUTORS_LOGIN=
 CONTRIBKIT_GITHUB_CONTRIBUTORS_MIN=1
 CONTRIBKIT_GITHUB_CONTRIBUTORS_REPO=

+; GitHubContributions provider.
+; Token requires the `read:user` scope.
+; This provider aggregates merged pull requests across all repositories by repository owner (user or organization).
+; Each owner appears once with the total merged PRs you authored to their repos.
+; Avatar and link point to the owner (or to the repo if only one repo per owner).
+; Only merged PRs are counted - open or closed-without-merge PRs are excluded.
+CONTRIBKIT_GITHUB_CONTRIBUTIONS_TOKEN=
+CONTRIBKIT_GITHUB_CONTRIBUTIONS_LOGIN=
+; Optional: Cap the maximum contribution count per org/user (useful for circles visualization) CONTRIBKIT_GITHUB_CONTRIBUTIONS_MAX=
+; Optional: Apply logarithmic scaling to reduce dominance of high contributors (true/false) CONTRIBKIT_GITHUB_CONTRIBUTIONS_LOGARITHMIC=

 ; GitlabContributors provider.
 ; Token requires the `read_api` and `read_user` scopes.